Guang Hua Digital Plaza: History

-Future Developments
+Nearby development

-The area around Guang Hua Plaza is currently being utilized as parking space.
-However, the city government plans to build the "Taipei Information Park" in the surrounding area to complement the current electronics plaza.
-The new park will be built at the intersection of Civic Boulevard and Jinshan South Road.
-The new building will have a total of 21 floors (15 aboveground, 6 below) and occupy a total floor space of 2678 ping, or 8850 m2.
+In 2010, the Taipei municipal government sought bids to build a new mall on the parking lots around Guang Hua Plaza.
+The city announced that the building should be located at the intersection of Civic Boulevard and Jinshan South Road, have a total of 21 floors (15 aboveground, six below); and occupy a total floor space of 2678 ping, or 8850 m2.
 The park will also include hotel rooms, offices, and restaurants.
 On April 27, 2010, the build-operate-transfer (BOT) project was awarded to the Hon Hai Group, beating out four other bidders.

-Syntrend Creative Park, which opened in May 2015, features a technology exhibition center, digital entertainment zone, and business cultivation center.
+The new building opened in May 2015 as Syntrend Creative Park, featuring a technology exhibition center, digital entertainment zone, and business cultivation center.